13yadav/13yadav/README.md

 ## About me

 Hi, I'm Ranjit Yadav, a Full-stack Developer with a passion for technology.
-I started as an Android developer, but now I'm skilled in various languages and frameworks, such as MERN, Next.js, Laravel, Vue.js, JavaScript, TypeScript, SQL and NoSQL.
+I started as an Android developer, but now I'm skilled in various languages and frameworks, such as MERN, Next.js, Laravel, Vue.js, JavaScript, TypeScript, SQL, and NoSQL.

 I can create effective and innovative technical solutions, and I always keep learning and growing.
 I have worked on challenging projects with diverse teams, and I communicate well and think strategically.
 I'm a team player who values collaboration and supports my colleagues.